 7.4 The Licensee acknowledges that the content of the Licensed Material is subject to change without notice.

 7.5 The Licensor undertakes to store all email addresses, passwords, resources and Pupil Data associated with the Licensee’s account for the Access Period (unless requested by the Licensee to delete it earlier), and, thereafter, until requested by the Licensee to delete such data.
 Please contact us by email at: email@example.com if you require any data uploaded to the MARK Website to be deleted.

 - FORCE MAJEURE

 The Licensor’s failure to perform any term or condition of these Terms as a result of conditions beyond its control such as, but not limited to, war, strikes, floods, governmental restrictions, power failures, or damage or destruction of any network facilities or services, shall not be deemed a breach of these Terms.

 9.1 Neither party excludes or limits liability to the other party for death or personal injury caused by its own negligence, fraudulent misrepresentation or any other liability the exclusion or limitation of which is expressly prohibited by law.

-9.2 Subject to clause 9.1, the liability of the Licensor to the Licensee in respect of any and all claims (whether in contract or in tort) arising out of or in connection with the MARK Website or the Licensed Material is limited in respect of each event or series of connected events to the lesser of £1,000 or an amount equal to the fees payable by the Licensee in the twelve-month period immediately preceding the events giving rise to the claim.
+9.2 Subject to clause 9.1, the liability of the Licensor to the Licensee in respect of any and all claims (whether in contract or in tort) arising out of or in connection with the MARK Website or the Licensed Material is (to the extent permitted by law) limited in respect of each event or series of connected events to the lesser of £1,000 or an amount equal to the fees payable by the Licensee in the twelve-month period immediately preceding the events giving rise to the claim.

 9.3 Subject to clause 9.1, notwithstanding anything else contained in these Terms, in no event shall the Licensor be liable to the Licensee for any loss of profits, business, revenue, goodwill, anticipated saving or any other indirect, special, incidental or consequential loss or damage.